 - Take out a maternity leave loan.

-Finding Maternity Benefits After Conception
+Finding Maternity Benefits After You're Pregnant

 The ACA covers pre-existing conditions like pregnancy.
-As long as you enrolled in a health insurance plan that offered good benefits for pregnancy during the open enrollment period, you will benefit from coverage under that plan.
+During open enrollment, be sure to enroll in a health plan that offers good benefits for pregnancy.
+Then, you will know you will benefit from coverage under that plan.